Skip to the main content

 • Minimum Education Varies

 There is no standard education requirement for traffic managers.
-However, employers generally prefer to hire job applicants who have related work experience and post-secondary education related to commerce or business administration.
-Strong computer skills are essential.
+However, employers generally hire applicants with:

 Related Education